Using the WhatsApp desktop client for Mac or Windows can help share screenshots or explainer photos with colleagues, friends, or family.

 The file path for the WhatsApp images is “your device name” > Internal storage > Android > Media > com.whatsapp > WhatsApp > Media > WhatsApp images

 Within the WhatsApp images folder are two folders.
-One for “Private” and the other “Sent”.
+One for “Private” and the other for “Sent”.

-The “Sent” folder contains the images that have been sent using the laptop.
-Images sent using the WhatsApp web client are still downloaded to your phone.
-Just not the downloads folder.
+The “Sent” folder contains the images sent using the laptop.
+Images sent using the WhatsApp web client are still downloaded to your phone—just not the downloads folder.

-To free up the most storage, delete WhatsApp images from the laptop and the phone’s WhatsApp images folder.
+Delete WhatsApp images from the laptop and the phone’s WhatsApp images folder to free up the most storage.